 My research is in the broad area of behavioral responses to changing environments, both ecological and social.
 We still do not fully understand the limits of behavioral flexibility or whether adaptive responses will be sufficient to keep pace with rapidly changing environmental conditions.
 These gaps in our understanding motivate the goals of my research: to shed light on the limits, consequences, and evolutionary roots of flexible responses to environments that change in time or space.

-I study natural primate populations, including white-faced capuchins in Costa Rica’s Área de Conservación Guanacaste and savannah baboons in the Amboseli ecosystem of East Africa.
+I have longstanding collaborations focused on savannah baboons in the Amboseli ecosystem of East Africa and black-and-white colobus in Ghana.
 I also do comparative research with the Primate Life History Database.

 PhD in Biological Anthropology, 2014